mnvpn/lyceum/src/index.md

 title: The Lyceum
 layout: layout.html
 ---
-Every Saturday, 3pm BST / 10am EDT on Discord.
+A casual book club, generally focused on philosophical texts.
+Meetings held every Saturday, 3pm BST / 10am EDT on Discord.
 DM [@mnvpn](https://x.com/mnvpn) on Twitter for the server link.
 Click on the name of the text to access the copy we'll be discussing.

 ## Schedule
 | Date  | Text                                                                                                                                                                                                                     |